openjdk/babylon-docs/site/articles/auto-diff.md

 transform method will traverse all operations in the input code model and report encountered input operations to the lambda expression.

-On first encounter we declare a few constant values in the output model by adding constant operations, instances of `ConstantOp`, to the output model.
+On first encounter we call `processBlock` that declares a few constant values in the output model by adding constant operations, instances of `ConstantOp`, to the output model.
 Specifically, we declare the zero constant value of `0.0d`, which will be used as an operand of subsequent operations we add to output model.

 On each encounter, if the operation's result is a member of the active set then we differentiate it, and map the (input) result to its (output) differential